rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-05.md

 ### All Hands session

-The Rust for Linux team was invited to the All Hands and hosted an office hours session there.
+The Rust for Linux team was invited to the All Hands and hosted an office-hours session there.
 There were rustfmt and clippy representatives in [the room](https://github.com/rust-lang/all-hands-2026/issues/18).

-Jieyou Xu wanted to clarify what exactly the Linux team needs to remove the ["trailing double slash hack"](https://docs.kernel.org/rust/coding-guidelines.html#imports).
-The team wants this option to be stabilized at some point, but in the meantime they'd be okay with using something like `RUSTC_BOOTSTRAP` (which allows using unstable features with a stable toolchain).
-Rustfmt, however, doesn't have a way to do this today.
+Jieyou Xu wanted to clarify exactly what the Linux team needs to remove the ["trailing double slash hack"](https://docs.kernel.org/rust/coding-guidelines.html#imports).
+The team wants this option to be stabilized at some point, but in the meantime, they would be okay with using something like `RUSTC_BOOTSTRAP` (which allows unstable features to be used with a stable toolchain).
+Rustfmt, however, does not have a way to do this today.

-The team runs rustfmt in CI, but they're currently only looking for crashes (ICE — internal compiler error).
-They want get to a place where they could catch unintentional differences in code formatting, and enforce consistent style in CI.
+The team runs rustfmt in CI, but they're currently looking only for crashes (ICEs — internal compiler errors).
+They want to get to a place where they can catch unintentional differences in code formatting, and enforce consistent style in CI.

-Alejandra González mentioned that getting changes into clippy is now bottlenecked by reviewers.
+Alejandra González mentioned that changes to clippy are now bottlenecked by reviewers.
 Reviewing clippy code is complex.
-There's a lot of things to check, and edge cases to investigate.
-But Alejandra stressed that if someone is interested, they'd be happy to teach them, and they'd appreciate the help.
+There are many things to check, and many edge cases to investigate.
+But Alejandra stressed that if someone is interested, they would be happy to teach them, and they would appreciate the help.

 ### Recoverable integer overflow